Mahmoud Ahmadinejad: 2026 Iran war

+On 28 February 2026, the first day of the 2026 Iran war, reports emerged that a house belonging to Ahmadinejad in Narmak, Tehran was struck and allegedly destroyed; the attack killed three members of the IRGC who were serving as his bodyguards.
+He was originally reported as killed in the strikes; however, later reports contradicted this.
+His freedom of movement had been restricted by the authorities after the 2025–2026 Iranian protests, but the airstrike caused him to escape the official restrictions on his movements according to The Atlantic.
+A New York Times report in May 2026, as summarized by other outlets, said that U.S. and Israeli officials had discussed a plan to free Ahmadinejad from house arrest and potentially support him as a post-Khamenei leader.
+The report was met with skepticism, and The Guardian noted that the plans were widely viewed as implausible or as possible disinformation.
+In July, the New York Times reported that Ahmadinejad had met with Israeli intelligence officers in Guatemala and Hungary to discuss the plans, which eventually fell through.
+On 6 July, he was spotted at the state funeral of Ali Khamenei.

 Party affiliation

-Ahmadinejad has been an active and prominent member of the right-wing Islamic Society of Engineers since its establishment until 2005.
-As of 2014, he is still a member of the party but is not active since 2005.
+Ahmadinejad had been an active and prominent member of the right-wing Islamic Society of Engineers since its establishment until 2005.
+As of 2014, he was still a member of the party but had not been active since 2005.
 He was also a founding member of the Society of Devotees of the Islamic Revolution, but left in 2011.

-Since 2005, Ahmadinejad has introduced himself as non-partisan, even anti-party and did not try to gain support of political parties despite being supported by the conservative camp.
-A National Democratic Institute report published in 2009 states that Ahmadinejad is a self-described "principlist".
+Since 2005, Ahmadinejad had introduced himself as non-partisan, even anti-party and did not try to gain support of political parties despite being supported by the conservative camp.
+A National Democratic Institute report published in 2009 stated that Ahmadinejad is a self-described "principlist".